ElectricMolasses/battleship/README.md

 Web application that let's you play battleship.

+## ToDo

+- Refactor to actually use isOccupied
+- I believe the core functionality is done and we can begin implementing steps in the game loop.

 ## Dependencies

 Mocha and chai is used for testing, everything else is pure javasript.
 No additional libraries needed to run.